I. Background Information

 37. On education, ASEAN has been initiating a strategic initiative in promoting education access and quality, particularly for those living in under-privileged and marginalised areas.
 This undertaking is being pursued through the Southeast Asian Ministers of Education Organisation (SEAMEO) platform, in close partnership with the UNESCO Regional Office in Bangkok.
 The Ten Collaborative Projects to reach the Unreached in Southeast Asia have contributed to the ASEAN Member States’ attainment of the six Education for All (EFA) goals and MDGs-related goals.
 The UN has also provided inputs to the ASEAN five-year Work Plan on Education (2016-2020), which will be adopted in early 2016.

 38. Following the decision of the 3rd ASEAN-UN Summit in 2010 on the convening of the annual Secretariat-to-Secretariat (S2S) Meeting, the first S2S Meeting took place at the ASEAN Secretariat in March 2011.
 In total, the eight S2S Meetings, including one sectoral S2S in 2012, have been convened.
-This year the S2S Meetings were convened twice with one was being held in the ASEAN region and the other one was at UN Headquarters in New York.
+In 2016, the S2S Meetings were convened twice with one was being held in the ASEAN region and the other one was at UN Headquarters in New York.
 The S2S Meeting on 30 March 2016 was held at the ASEAN Secretariat in Jakarta, during which both sides agreed to step up the cooperation on areas of priorities towards the achievement of ASEAN Vision 2025 and the 2030 Agenda for Sustainable Development.
-The last S2S Meeting on 21 September 2016 in New York reviewed the implementation of the Joint Declaration on Comprehensive Partnership between ASEAN and the UN in all pillars and welcomed the new five-year Plan of Action (2016-2020) which was adopted by the ASEAN Foreign Ministers and the UN Secretary-General in early September.
+The last S2S Meeting on 21 September 2016 in New York reviewed the implementation of the Joint Declaration on Comprehensive Partnership between ASEAN and the UN in all pillars and welcomed the new five-year Plan of Action (2016-2020) which was adopted by the ASEAN Foreign Ministers and the UN Secretary-General in early September 2016.

 39. Through this S2S mechanism, the two Secretariats has closely collaborated in monitoring the progress of ASEAN-UN cooperation, and regularly reported the implementation of the Joint Declaration on ASEAN-UN Comprehensive Partnership to the AUMM and through it to the ASEAN-UN Summit.